-- Some grower notes , “Production guidelines barley”, can also be found at www.daff.gov.za, under the “Resource Centre” option.
+- Some grower notes , “Production guidelines barley”, can also be found at www.dalrrd.gov.za.

 - www.sagis.org.za – SAGIS’s website: National stocks, producer deliveries, import, exports, consumption, weekly parity prices, etc. Historical information regarding this crop can also be found.

-- Find the annual Barley market value chain profile on the Directorate Marketing web pages at www.daff.gov.za.
+- An annual Barley Market Value Chain Profile used to be available on the Directorate Marketing web pages at www.dalrrd.gov.za.